-- The Chairman of the RTC shall establish such committees as is deemed necessary.
+- 1. The Chairman of the Regional Transportation Committee shall establish such committees as is deemed necessary.
 He shall also appoint members to serve on established standing and/or advisory committees. - 2.
-The Chairman of the RTC may make membership changes of the respective standing and/or advisory committee with the advice of the Chairman of that committee. - 3.
-Standing and/or advisory committee Chairman shall make available all minutes, reports, and recommendations to the RTC Chairman. - 4.
+The Chairman of the Regional Transportation Committee may make membership changes of the respective standing and/or advisory committee with the advice of the Chairman of that committee. - 3.
+Standing and/or advisory committee Chairman shall make available all minutes, reports, and recommendations to the Regional Transportation Committee Chairman. - 4.
+The standing Executive Committee shall consist of the officers of the committee plus such members as necessary to have all counties represented, exclusive of the Chairman.
 The Executive Committee shall have the authority to act for the full committee in the interim between meetings of the committee.
 A simple majority of the Executive Committee membership shall constitute a quorum. - 5.
-These Bylaws may be amended at any regular or special meeting of the membership by affirmative vote of two-thirds (2/3) of the members present, provided notice of the proposed amendment is submitted to the committee members in writing at least seven (7) days prior to the meeting at which such action is requested. - 6.
-Robert's Rules of Order shall govern the deliberations of the committee and its standing and/or advisory committees. - 7.
+These Bylaws may be amended at any regular or special meeting of the membership by affirmative vote of two-thirds (2/3) of the members present, provided notice of the proposed amendment is submitted to the committee members is writing at least seven (7) days prior to the meeting at which such auction is requested. - 6.
+Robert's Rules of Order shall govern the deliberations of the committee and it's standing and/or advisory committees. - 7.
 All matters not specifically covered herein shall be subject to the action of the committee.